Medical expert of the article

 - organ failure,

-- the presence of malignant neoplasm,
+- the presence of a malignant neoplasm,

 - duration of peritonitis before surgery more than 24 hours,

-- common peritonitis,
+- generalized peritonitis,

-- place of primary focus,
+- site of the primary lesion,

 - type of peritoneal exudate.